doubility-sky/daydayup/shell.md

 - [cheat](https://github.com/cheat/cheat) allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system administrators of options for commands that they use frequently, but not frequently enough to remember.
 - [shellcheck](https://github.com/koalaman/shellcheck), a static analysis tool for shell scripts https://www.shellcheck.net
 - [cli](https://github.com/urfave/cli) is a simple, fast, and fun package for building command line apps in Go.
 The goal is to enable developers to write fast and distributable command line applications in an expressive way.
+- [Generic Colouriser](https://github.com/garabik/grc) is yet another colouriser (written in python) for beautifying your logfiles or output of commands.

 ### [[Python]]
 - [我可以使用Python作为Bash替换吗？](http://www.tracholar.top/2018/06/08/can-i-use-python-as-a-bash-replacement/)